© Palais des Festivals, Cannes

 Cannes is a town bursting with memorable things to do.
 Once a quiet Mediterranean fishing port ruled by Cistercian monks and regularly attacked by pirates, Cannes has grown to be one of the most glamorous places on earth and a fabulous holiday destination.

-Yet it’s not all celebrity and sunshine under the palm trees, for a Cannes vacation also provides an immersive experience in art and music, shopping and nightlife, not to mention its stunning draw cards of history, architecture, and culture.
+Yet it’s not all celebrity and sunshine under the palm trees, for a Cannes vacation also provides an immersive experience in art and music, shopping and nightlife, not to mention its stunning history, architecture, and culture.

-Because Cannes is so far from being a ‘one-trick pony’, we've decided to pull together ten of the top ‘must-see’ attractions, each representing one special aspect of this wonderful city.
-And, if you experience all 10 during your holiday, you will have absolutely nailed the Cannes experience from every angle!
+Because Cannes is so far from being a ‘one-trick pony’, we've decided to pull together the top ‘must-see’ attractions, each representing one special aspect of this wonderful city.

 Must-see for history: Le Suquet